 Aaron Jackson

 We began our conversation by talking about Aaron’s academic and personal journey to researching the topic of fatherhood and disability, including the story of his relationship with his son Takoda, who was born with profound disabilities.
 This led into a discussion of Aaron’s doctoral research with fathers of children with disabilities in the United States.
 We then spoke about Aaron’s use of creative and narrative styles of writing in Worlds of Care, and the advantages and pitfalls of including reflection on one’s own personal experience in academic writing.
 Among the themes we touched on, in relation to Aaron’s research with fathers, were the disruption to biographical narratives caused by parenting a child with disabilities and the influence of past experiences on men’s caregiving in the present.
-Our conversation also encompassed the relationship between masculinity and care, exploring the influences on men’s caregiving and the way patriarchal culture constrains men’s capacity to care.
-Turning from Aaron’s role as a caregiver to his experience as a receiver of care, we talked about the impact of contracting a serious illness on his caregiving, and about his critique of the paternalistic attitudes he experienced from medical professionals.
-Finally, we discussed the practical ways in which, on the basis of his research, Aaron believes that care for people with disabilities and support for their families might be improved.

 There were many points of connection between my conversation with Aaron and previous episodes of Careful Thinking.
 Aaron cited Maurice Hamington’s (Episode 6) book on Embodied Care as a key influence on his thinking, and in common with Maurice and a number of other podcast guests, including Christine Leroy (Episode 7), Aaron’s work has been informed by the ideas of the French phenomenologist Maurice Merleau-Ponty.
 Aaron’s critique of paternalistic medical practice echoed my conversation with Carlo Leget (Episode 8), while his call for a greater emphasis on personal relationships in institutional care was reminiscent of Mary Larkin’s and Manik Deepak Gopinath’s work on relational care, which we discussed in the very first episode of the podcast.
 Finally, as I mention in the podcast, Aaron’s use of the term ‘cosmopolitan’, to describe communities of mutual help organised by parents and caregivers, reminded me of my discussion with Nigel Rapport, in Episode 3, of his theory of ‘cosmopolitan love’.